oracle-samples/oci-autonomous-json-db-datasync-sample/README.md

 [Autonomous JSON DB](https://www.oracle.com/autonomous-database/)

 Oracle Autonomous JSON Database is a cloud document database service that makes it simple to develop JSON-centric applications.
-It features NoSQL-style document APIs (Oracle SODA and Oracle Database API for MongoDB), serverless scaling, high performance ACID transactions, comprehensive security, and low pay-per-use pricing.
-Autonomous JSON Database automates provisioning, configuring, tuning, scaling, patching, encrypting, and repairing of databases, eliminating database management and delivering 99.95% availability.
+The AJD used in this sample is named as _jsonDB_.

 [SODA](https://docs.oracle.com/en/database/oracle/simple-oracle-document-access/)

 This sample uses SODA APIs to access Autonomous JSON databse.
 SODA abstractions hide the complexities of SQL and client programming using

-> Collection
+1. Collection
-> Document
+2. Document

 **Collection**